19-inch rack: ETSI rack

 The ETSI rack is defined by the European Telecommunications Standards Institute (ETS 300 119).
 The distance of the right edge of the right mounting rail to the left edge of the left mounting rail is 535 mm.
 As 535 mm is very close to 21 inches, these racks are sometimes called 21-inch racks.
 The gap between the posts is 500 mm.
-As 19-inch equipment has a maximum width of 17+1/4 in, they can easily be mounted in an ETSI rack by means of an ETSI bracket or adapter plate.
+As 19-inch equipment has a maximum width of 17+1/4 in, it can easily be mounted in an ETSI rack by means of an ETSI bracket or adapter plate.

 In contrast to the 19-inch standards, ETSI also defined the size of the rack enclosure: the four allowed widths are 150, 300, 600, 900 mm and two allowed depths are 300 and 600 mm.
 Hole spacing is 25 mm.

 23-inch rack

 The 1948 original Manchester Baby and the 1998 working replica (pictured) were mounted on 23-inch racking.

 A 23 in rack is used for housing telephone (primarily), computer, audio and other equipment – although it is less common than the 19-inch rack.
 The size denotes the width of the faceplate for the installed equipment.
 The rack unit is a measure of vertical spacing and is common to both the 19 and 23-inch racks.

 Hole spacing is either on 1 in centers (Western Electric standard), or the same as for 19 in racks (0.625 in spacing).